2020 Ice Show - 20 Years On Ice!

 Show Guidelines, Skating Levels

-Bronze Club: Skaters that have no tests passed
+Bronze Club: Skaters that have no freestyle tests passed, club members who have not met requirements for Silver Club

 Silver Club: Skaters need to have passed BOTH their Preliminary Moves and Pre-Preliminary Free Skate